Updated April 11, 2025

 - Yeast or Fungi – While slightly less common, yeast and fungi (like Malasezzia or Aspergillus) will often create foul odors and hair loss on top of bacterial infection symptoms.

 - Trauma or Injury — Anything from a small cut to a ruptured eardrum counts as ear trauma.
-If your dog shows any sign of pain, treat their injury ASAP to avoid an unwanted ear infection.
+If your dog shows any sign of pain or excessive scratching, treat their injury ASAP to avoid an unwanted ear infection.

 - Foreign Bodies – Remember that canine sense of play?
 While playing fetch in the backyard, your dog’s ears might just pick up a “toy” of their own.
 Again, a vet’s tools are the only way to see if a foreign object is the culprit.

 - Plain ‘Ol Dirt – If you notice a few minutes of ear itching after hiking with your pup, don’t worry.
-Sometimes, a bit of dirt can resolve itself.
+Sometimes, a bit of dirt and might just need cleaning.
 So long as the scratching eases after a few hours, your dog is in the clear.

 You saw the vet.
 You got the diagnosis.
 You picked up the prescription.
 Now, it’s showtime.